Tripod in uniform spanning tree and three-sided radial SLE$_2$: Introduction

 In contrast, the theory of multiple radial SLEs remains less developed.
 In~\cite{HealeyLawlerNSidedRadialSLE}, V. Healey and G. Lawler introduced multi-sided radial SLE and derived its invariant density under common-time parameter.
 Subsequent works~\cite{FengWuYangIsing, KrusellWangWuCommutationRelation, HuangPeltolaWuMultiradialSLEResamplingBP} studied multi-sided radial SLE under multi-time parameter, establishing properties including transience, resampling and boundary perturbation.
 In this article, we investigate the connection between discrete lattice model and multi-sided radial SLE and prove that a collection of triple branches in UST converges to a three-sided radial $\SLE_2$.
+The proof relies on the construction a new observable in UST.